 material for Bearsville Records under the name

 In early 1971, Jim met the late Texas guitarist Stephen Bruton in Woodstock.
 They became friends

 and worked on music together in their spare time.
 In 1974, Jim moved to Fort Worth and

-formed a band with Stephen called Little Whisper and the Rumors, an R&B group whose 1976 recordings for Atlantic were quickly sequestered and deemed too dangerous for the public to hear.
+formed a band with Stephen called Little Whisper and the Rumors, that also included Glen Clark and A. L. "Tudi" Tadi, a group whose 1976 recordings for Atlantic were quickly sequestered and deemed too dangerous for the public to hear.